Keyfactor/paloalto-firewall-orchestrator/README.md

-### PaloAlto Requirements
-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-TODO Requirements is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

 ## Create the PaloAlto Certificate Store Type

 To use the Palo Alto Universal Orchestrator extension, you **must** create the PaloAlto Certificate Store Type.
 This only needs to happen _once_ per Keyfactor Command instance.

-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

 * **Create PaloAlto using kfutil**: